 2 Place Saint Michel, 72000 Le Mans

-free and open visit during cathedral opening hours
+free and self-guided tour during the cathedral’s opening hours

 _